tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Encryption Cloud Disk Service is supported by Virtual Machines of Generation II Instance Type", "name":"Encryption Cloud Disk Service can be attached to Virtual Machines (in Beta)", "description":"It supports to create and attach encryption Cloud Disk Service at the time of Generation II Instance Type VM instance Creation (the encryption attribute can be specified at the time of creating a null disk; if it is created from snapshot, the encryption attribute is inherited from the snapshot); the encryption Cloud Disk Service can be attached to a Generation II Instance Type Virtual Machines that have been created.
+		"introduce":"Encryption Cloud Disk Service is supported by Virtual Machines of Generation II Instance Type", "name":"Encryption Cloud Disk Service Can Be Attached to Virtual Machines (in Beta)", "description":"It supports to create and attach encryption Cloud Disk Service at the time of Generation II Instance Type VM instance Creation (the encryption attribute can be specified at the time of creating a null disk; if it is created from snapshot, the encryption attribute is inherited from the snapshot); the encryption Cloud Disk Service can be attached to a Generation II Instance Type Virtual Machines that have been created.
 You can open ticket to apply for Beta qualifications.", "id":2090
 	},